GauravBhandal/brow-lodge-api/README.md

-# Care Diary Core API
+# Duty Core API

-This is the backend of the Care Diary.
+This is the backend of the Duty.

 ---

 ## Get started

-To get the Care Diary Core API up and running follow these steps
+To get the Duty Core API up and running follow these steps

 1. Clone the repo